 GPS Coordinates: 27.309164, -82.569693

-To better separate the adjacent eBird Hotspots of North Lido Beach Park and Lido Key Beach, local birders draw an imaginary line from Emerson Drive (last beach house with a red roof) extending west to the beach; birds sighted north of this line are recorded in the North Lido Beach Hotpot, while sightings south of the line are counted for the Lido Key Beach Hotspot.
+eBirders Please Note: To better separate the adjacent eBird Hotspots of North Lido Beach Park and Lido Key Beach, local birders draw an imaginary line from Emerson Drive (last beach house with a red roof) extending west to the beach; birds sighted north of this line are recorded in the North Lido Beach Hotspot, while sightings south of the line are counted for the Lido Key Beach Hotspot.

 Links to eBird Hotspots

-Featured Birds: Preserve eBirders have identified more than 145 species, including woodpeckers, ducks, waders, raptors, and songbirds—with most warblers arriving during migration.
+Featured Birds: Preserve eBirders have reported sighting almost 160 species, including woodpeckers, ducks, waders, raptors, and songbirds, with most warblers arriving during migration.
 Great-Horned Owl commonly breed in the preserve, and Red-tailed Hawk often may be seen soaring over the section west of Bridge Street.
 (Despite the seemingly appropriate preserve habitat, the endangered Florida Scrub-Jay has not been recorded here since 2007).

-Insider’s Tip: The most rewarding time to visit the preserve may be during bird migrations.
+Insider’s Tip: Dedicated parking is very limited.
+There are a few parking spots at the entrance immediately after turning onto Bridge Street, but visitors may park on roadside shoulders—please pull off the road as far as possible and avoid parking on private property.
+The most rewarding time to visit the preserve may be during bird migrations.
 When driving or walking on Bridge Street’s gravel roadway, seek out the oak-canopied areas, as these often shelter migratory songbirds.
-Fifth Street, as it heads east off Bridge Street to form the southern perimeter of the east section, bisects a wetland where waterthrushes and other species may be spotted in spring and fall.
+Fifth Street, as it jogs east off Bridge Street to form the southern perimeter of the east section, bisects a wetland where waterthrushes and other species may be spotted in spring and fall.
 In the preserve’s interior, the picnic area (near the main entrance) and wetlands are good places to pause and scan for birds.

 Address: 2695 Bridge St, Englewood, FL 34223